MeROS: SysML-based Metamodel for ROS-based Systems: Related work

-RoBMEX \cite{ladeira2021robmex} was created as a top-down methodology based on a set of domain-specific languages that enhance the autonomy of ROS-based systems by allowing the creation of missions graphically and then generating automatically executable source codes conforming to the designed missions.
+RoBMEX \cite{ladeira2021robmex} was created as a~top-down methodology based on a~set of domain-specific languages that enhance the autonomy of ROS-based systems by allowing the creation of missions graphically and then generating automatically executable source codes conforming to the designed missions.
 Hence, the ROS metamodel was extended by the upper layer with mission/task specification.
-The metamodel is complex and inspiring and consists of the running and workspace parts.
-In the workspace aspect, the grouping concepts are introduced together with subpackages, classified as metapackage for the sake of generality.
+The metamodel is complex and inspiring and consists of running and workspace parts.
+Regarding the workspace, the grouping concepts are introduced as subpackages, classified in Tab.~\ref{tab:ros-spec-req-sota} as metapackage for generality.

 ROSMOD \cite{kumar2016rosmod} is the Robot Operating System Model-driven development tool suite, an integrated development environment for rapid prototyping component-based software for ROS.
-Its internal metamodel is complex and comprises a number of standard ROS concepts and additional grouping concepts.
+Its internal metamodel is complex and comprises a~number of standard ROS concepts and additional grouping concepts.
 Although the description is extensive, the ROSMOD was created in 2016, hence some current concepts are missing, like ROS actions or nodelets.